zcorleissen/documentation/source/access_and_connectivity.rst

 Customer
 ~~~~~~~~

-Many customers have facilities in thier applications to have two systems running in parallel using various schemes.
+Many customers have facilities in their applications to have two systems running in parallel using various schemes.
 These processes are unique to each customer.
 ObjectRocket provides a new instance and the customer is generally responsible for ensuring the data migration is completed properly.